Robin-Y-Ding-columbia/Robin-Y-Ding-columbia.github.io/_pages/about.md

 News
 ======
+- September 2020: Presented our paper at ASE 2020!

 - August 2020: Our paper "CODIT: Code Editing with Tree-Based Neural Models" got accepted by TSE!

 - July 2020: Our paper "Patching as Translation: The data and the metaphor" got accepted by ASE 2020!